chuckbutler/dasroot-blog/content/video/juju-kubernetes-one-oh.md

 Consumers: Get a reference architecture for Kubernetes (As of 1.0.0) and deploy to any cloud - public or private.

-Developers: Accellerate your development and verification cycle with Juju's integration that lives in the Kubernetes git repository.
+Developers: Accelerate your development and verification cycle with Juju's integration that lives in the Kubernetes git repository.